 Having spent many years as a competitive swimmer and lakefront lifeguard, I feel more at home in water than on dry land!
 So I want to cover the topic “Swimming 101,” or how to have fun, boost your fitness and stay safe in the water.

 It’s that time of year…”Those lazy, hazy, crazy days of summer…” where thoughts turn to cooling off in a pool or lake.
 Not surprisingly, many of us would also like to incorporate some type of aquatic therapy into our fitness routines.
 Water therapy is a great choice, as it can keep one cool and provide an effective workout, while decreasing stress on the body and joints.
 Benefits to the body are cardiopulmonary in nature as well as an increase in strength to multiple muscle groups.
 And equally important, stress seems to melt away as you glide through crystal clear water!
-Before you jump into the pool, however, check out these tips to keep you safe all summer long.
+Whether you’re taking a trip to the beach or social distancing at your local pool, check out these tips to keep you safe all summer long.

 As with any sport, the right equipment and preparation are key for safety and success.
 Obviously, a good quality swimsuit is important.
 Choose one that fits comfortably and feels secure on your body.
 Always hand wash your suit in cool water after a swim and hang to dry so it lasts a long time.
 Another essential is a good pair of swim goggles or a mask.
 Goggles should fit well with a tight seal to prevent leaks.